 When it comes to data interchange formats, JSON (JavaScript Object Notation) and XML (eXtensible Markup Language) are two of the most widely used options.
-Both are designed to store and transport data, but they differ significantly in structure, usability, and application.
-Whether you're a developer deciding which format to use for your next project or a business owner trying to understand the technical jargon, this detailed comparison will help you make an informed decision.
+Both are designed to store and transport data, but they differ significantly in structure, usability, and performance.
+Whether you're a developer deciding which format to use for your next project or a business professional trying to understand the technical jargon, this detailed comparison will help you make an informed decision.

 Here’s an example of JSON: